 Notifying your spouse of your Divorce Petition having been filed does not mean driving to her house and tapping her on the shoulder to let her know that you have filed for divorce.
 I mean, you must provide her with legal notice of the divorce.
 This is an entirely different subject altogether.

 Legal notice means either having your spouse waive their right to be personally served with the divorce papers or going through the process of actually legally serving them.
-A waiver of citation allows you not to hire a private process server or constable to serve your spouse with your divorce petition formally.
-A waiver provides sufficient proof to the judge that your spouse has been legally notified of your divorce.
-Keep in mind that your waiver must include provisions outlined in the Texas Family Code and must be signed before a notary to be considered legally valid.
+A waiver of citation allows you not to hire a private process server or constable to formally serve your spouse with your divorce petition.
+A waiver proves to the judge that your spouse has been legally notified of your divorce.
+Remember that your waiver must include provisions outlined in the Texas Family Code and be signed before a notary to be considered legally valid.

 When a waiver is not an option, you must notify your spouse.
 Usually, waivers work when your divorce is relatively "open and shut."
 If you and your spouse are not on speaking terms or have vast areas of disagreement in one area or another of your case, then you can bet that a waiver is not an option for you all.